The Solo Stove Yukon is the largest fire pit from Solo Stove, who is also the maker of the popular Bonfire Solo Stove.

 - Produces a large fire and plenty of heat for a large area or party

-- Less smoke and more flame meaning no unpleasant smoke smells
+- Less smoke and more flame meaning no unpleasant campfire smells

 - High quality and includes a lifetime guarantee

-- Limited use for cooking, can be used to roast marshmallows and hot dogs.
+- Limited use for cooking, can be used to roast marshmallows, smores and hot dogs.

-- While it can be used for camping, it weighs 45 pounds and is a bit heavy to be carried around
+- While it can be used for as a campfire for camping, it weighs 45 pounds and is not meant for backpacking

 - Some customers have complained about rust